Texas A&M Racing Senior Design Team

 The Suspension team is responsible for the entire suspension system, which includes everything from the tire to the chassis attachment points.
 Additionally, they must design the braking and steering systems.
 The team's responsibilities include analyzing different types of suspension, braking and steering to decide which will be most advantageous.
 They evaluate data provided by the Tire Test Consortium (TTC) which allows them to make decisions about the size and compound of tire to use.

-The other four teams work hard to develop a safe and competitive car, but the ultimate responsibility of earning dynamic competition points lies on the shoulders of the team's drivers.
+The other five teams work hard to develop a safe and competitive car, but the ultimate responsibility of earning dynamic competition points lies on the shoulders of the team's drivers.
 Open driver tryouts are held every Fall to select new drivers, and the team often retains talented drivers if they have not yet graduated.
 Valuable input from experienced drivers makes it easier to design a car that may maximize dynamic performance.